whaley-group-berkeley/qspectra/examples/README.md

 ipnbdoctest *.ipynb
 ```

 **Note**: This script has a time-out of 60 seconds for evaluating each cell.
+It
-It is also unclear whether or not graphics from different platforms (e.g., OS X
+is also unclear whether or not graphics produced on different platforms (e.g.,
-vs Linux) produce exactly the same images, pixel for pixel.
+OS X vs Linux) are exactly identical, pixel for pixel.
+But this still is a
+pretty neat way to do testing.